CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_11_11.md

 ## Plan for the next two weeks

 1. Revise working final drafts of design tools
-2. Continue compiling a Morphological Chart
+2. Finish compiling a Morphological Chart
+3. Complete an Evaluation Matrix to get a final conceptual design finalized
-3. Figure out how to ssh into the Stingray over Wifi
+4. Figure out how to ssh into the Stingray over Wifi
-4. Begin compiling Final Presentation charts and graphs and start the final paper
+5. Begin compiling Final Presentation charts and graphs and start the final paper
 6. We are still waiting to completely register with RoboNation

 ### What are your next steps?